xrstf/gimps/README.md

 ## Example

-In [Kubermatic](https://kubermatic.com/) imports are grouped in 4 groups:
+At [Kubermatic](https://kubermatic.com/) imports are grouped in 4 groups:

 - standard library
 - external packages that are not in the following two groups